-Healthcare in Canada is one of the most hotly debated topics in North America, especially as the debate continues on whether the USA would benefit from adopting a similar healthcare system to that which is in operation in Canada.
+Healthcare in Canada is one of the most hotly debated topics in North America, especially as the debate continues on whether the US would benefit from adopting a similar healthcare system to that which is in operation in Canada.

 Canada offers all citizens and permanent residents universal public health insurance, which affords low-cost access to doctors and health practitioners.
 Unfortunately, expats with temporary residency in Canada are not eligible for the same benefits.

 This insurance system, known as Medicare, allows individuals to seek treatment at both private and public healthcare facilities; though the overwhelming majority of hospitals, clinics and practices in Canada are, in fact, private.
 The system does not dictate which doctor or service provider an individual must use.

 Still, even if expats don’t qualify for Medicare and must take out a more expensive private health insurance plan, they can rest assured that they will certainly receive high-quality treatment administered by well-trained professionals.

 Citizens and those with permanent residency in Canada are eligible for comprehensive, universal and accessible care.
 The system is funded publicly by taxes, but doctors and hospitals run their own businesses privately – billing the government for services rendered.